TylerLu/Three-Page-Java-Web-App/README.md

 ## Build and run the sample

 1. `mvnw package`
-3. `java -jar target/TodoDemo-0.0.1-SNAPSHOT.jar`
-3. Open a web browser to http://localhost:8080
+2. Open a web browser to http://localhost:8080

-As you add and update tasks in the app you can verify the changes in the database through the MySQL console using simple statements like
+As you search and review the guests coupons in the app you can verify the search result in the database through the MySQL console using simple statements like
-`select * from todo_item`.
+`select * from guest`.